On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: Introduction

-Although Pluto is not massive enough to capture other TNOs into its own MMRs, Neptune has captured enough objects in its resonances, and those will therefore be at the same time in resonance with Pluto.
-In this letter, we will show that Pluto's effect on Twotinos may be due to a previously unrecognized 4:3 MMR between them.
-This makes Pluto an important ingredient when studying the secular evolution of the outer Solar System, and with current computational capabilities, its exclusion from simulations cannot be justified.
+\ccc{In this letter, we show the geometrical configuration between Pluto and Twotinos corresponds to a previously unrecognized 4:3 MMR between them, and that the cumulative resonant effects from Pluto will slowly but surely distort Twotinos' orbits.
+This shows that Pluto is an important ingredient when studying the secular evolution of the outer Solar System, and with current computational capabilities, its exclusion from simulations cannot be justified.}

-This letter is organized as follows.
-Section \ref{Sec:Connnetion} presents the connection of Pluto and Twotinos with Neptune.
-Section \ref{Sec:Validation} provides the validation of the 4:3 MMR in numerical simulations.
-Section \ref{Sec:DynamicalSignificance} discusses the dynamical significance of the 4:3 resonance and the effect of Eris.
-Finally, Section \ref{Sec:Conclusions} presents our conclusions.